KushBlazingJudah/feditext/README.md

 This is one such project I'd like to see.

-I have a huge amount of respect for the developer, however I'm afraid he made some awful design choices while writing FChannel, so this serves to be a project to expand upon later and to use to improve the main codebase of FChannel, or maybe even my unfinished Fiber branch which I may eventually finish.
+I have a huge amount of respect for the developer, however I'm afraid he made some awful design choices while writing FChannel (so did I when I started working on the Fiber port), so this serves to be a project to expand upon later and to use to improve the main codebase of FChannel, or maybe even aid in the effort to port to Fiber.
-I'm not saying my choices will be much better.
+I'm not saying my choices will be much better, but half the point of this project is to coexist with FChannel and to share improvements.

 ## Goals